- TVFind out more about...

-The next is Fixed Wireless Access (FWA), as in many instances 5G will offer better speeds and lower costs than fixed broadband solutions, such as fibre and cable; this will be the case in urban and rural areas under certain conditions.
+The next is Fixed Wireless Access (FWA), as in many instances 5G will offer better speeds and lower costs than fixed broadband solutions, such as fibre and cable; this will be the case in urban and suburban areas under certain conditions.

 This new generation of connectivity will have a huge impact on ‘smart’ machine-to-machine technologies, with the improvements in speed, latency, network resilience and electricity consumption in particular allowing all manner of devices and sensors to communicate effectively and in real-time.
 5G is also likely to allow a much lower cost-per-application for the Internet of Things (IoT), opening up the possibility of mass roll outs of new applications where current costs would be too high.

 This includes connected – and even driverless - cars, for which 4G networks aren’t quite sufficient.
 Our surroundings will become smarter too; expect largely automated cities and more efficient homes as the ‘things’ within them become better at interacting with one another.

 The IoT will evolve from concept into reality, enabling vital connections between people and processes.
 Future applications could include real-time healthcare monitoring, smart agriculture and sensor-driven traffic management.

 It’s impossible to know exactly where 5G will be applied, but it’s safe to say it will help in allowing the UK to become truly digital.

 5G networks will be very different from today’s 3G and 4G networks.
 They require real-time, end-to-end visibility; automated, intelligent resource analysis and allocation; and most importantly, they will be underpinned by software-defined networking (SDN) control.